Treaty of Balta Liman: Intended outcomes of the treaty

 In 1820 the U.K. and the Ottoman Empire had established a Trade Tariff that would expire in 14 years.
 After 1834 neither party wanted to renew the original agreement as it stood; so, Reşit Pasha (advisor to the Sultan), David Urquhart (an English diplomat), Lord Posonby (the British Ambassador) and Counsel General John Cartwright, worked to form the Treaty of Balta Liman.
 David Urquhart was sent to Istanbul to befriend Reşit Pasha and convince him the treaty would be of benefit to the Ottoman State.
 Urquhart worked hard to convince Ottoman notables that the treaty was in their favor.
 He published articles in Istanbul's newspapers, listing the benefits of free trade markets; his propaganda influenced the capital city deeply.
 France and Russia watched the negotiations of the treaty closely.
-Russia feared losing its newfound Ottoman interests, and the French may have had to consider switching sides if Britain aligned itself with the Sultan against Mehmet Ali Pasha of Egypt.
+Russia feared losing its newfound Ottoman interests, and the French may have had to consider switching sides if Britain aligned itself with the Sultan against Mehmed Ali Pasha of Egypt.

 'British Aims:' The UK was leading the world in the industrial revolution and needed a bigger market and more resources in order to expand.
 So, it would benefit England the most to engage in as much trade with the Ottoman Empire as possible, with very little restrictions on the open market.
 Further, the British wanted the Ottomans to accept the treaty as quickly as possible.
 England needed to strike the deal while the Ottoman Empire was in a tight spot with Egypt so it would have less room to negotiate.
-England had to convince Mahmud II that the treaty would end Mehmet Ali's reign.
+England had to convince Mahmud II that the treaty would end Mehmed Ali's reign.
 Egypt's economy was largely controlled through the use of monopolies; if monopolies were abolished, Egypt's economy would crumble.
 Also, opening Egyptian markets, with no protections, to the UK's industrial goods market would crush its infant industries.
 England did not want to see the Ottoman Empire fall into the hands of Russia either.
 Russia would not engage in free trade with Britain, and there would be no benefits of market inequalities that would form between the Ottoman Empire and England after the treaty.